TylorS/typed/apps/website/content/guides/fx-dynamic-producers.md

 ---
 title: "Choose an Fx producer dynamically"
-summary: "Build a workspace feed whose configuration, connection, and cleanup are resolved when it is observed."
+summary: "Choose a producer during observation and keep setup resources alive until it ends."
 section: "Fx"
 kind: "guide"
 order: 1.15
 ---

-A workspace activity feed can start in two modes.
-Offline workspaces show a cached snapshot and finish.
-Connected workspaces acquire a connection and keep receiving events.
-The workspace is an argument, but configuration and connection acquisition belong to the subscription: calling a function should not open a socket that nobody observes.
+Sometimes an Effect must run before you know which Fx to observe. `unwrap` and `gen` run that setup during observation, then forward values from the selected producer.
+Their scoped forms also own any resources acquired during setup.

 [Building Fx values](/explore/building-fx) introduced individual sources.
-This lesson puts a setup phase in front of a source, then gives setup resources the same lifetime as their selected producer.
-The key distinction is between **choosing an Fx** and **emitting a value from that Fx**.
+Here the distinction is between **choosing an Fx** and **emitting a value from that Fx**.

 ## First, choose a producer with an Effect